If there’s something you just can’t stop doing and it’s taking over your life, you may be struggling with a process addiction.

 VIDEO: WHAT IS THE DIFFERENCE BETWEEN SUBSTANCE ADDICTION AND PROCESS ADDICTION?

-DR. KIM DENNIS, MEDICAL DIRECTOR, CEO AND CO-FOUNDER, DISCUSSES HOW PROCESS ADDICTION DIFFERS FROM SUBSTANCE ADDICTION.
+KIM DENNIS, MD, CEDS, MEDICAL DIRECTOR, CEO AND CO-FOUNDER, DISCUSSES HOW PROCESS ADDICTION DIFFERS FROM SUBSTANCE ADDICTION.

 VIDEO: TREATING UNDERLYING TRAUMA IS CRITICAL WHEN TREATING SELF DESTRUCTIVE BEHAVIORS

 Kim Dennis, MD, CEDS, Medical Director, CEO and Co-Founder, discusses the key to effective trauma treatment.

 Extensive research has confirmed that addiction is a brain-based disease, as real as any other kind of health problem.
 This means that any form of addiction calls for professional treatment.
 Even though we do not know exactly what causes addictive behaviors, we do know that:

 • People may inherit the tendency to suffer from process addiction.

 • People who grew up with adults who had process addictions may be more likely to develop their own addictions later in life.